Made in England (Elton John album)

-Made in England is the twenty-fourth studio album by English musician Elton John, released in 1995.
-It was produced by John and Greg Penny, the first time since Leather Jackets without Chris Thomas.
+Made in England is the twenty-fourth studio album by British musician Elton John, released in 1995.
+It was produced by Greg Penny and John, his first album since Leather Jackets without producer Chris Thomas.
 The album was dedicated to John's boyfriend and future husband David Furnish.
 It was also dedicated to the memory of Denis Gauthier and Peter Williams.
-It was the last album to feature regular percussionist Ray Cooper until 2016's Wonderful Crazy Night.
-Bob Birch became John's full-time recording and touring bass player and continued that role until his death in 2012.
+It was the last album to feature regular Elton John Band percussionist Ray Cooper until 2016's Wonderful Crazy Night.
+With this album, Bob Birch became John's full-time recording and touring bass player until his death in 2012.

 The song "Please" was covered by bluegrass singer Rhonda Vincent and country singer Dolly Parton for the 2018 tribute album Restoration: Reimagining the Songs of Elton John and Bernie Taupin.